 pq2xy = Simplify[Solve[MapThread[Equal, {xy, xy /. xy2pq}], pq][[1]]];

-gives the inverse transformation.
+where xy2pq gives the transformation from pq2xy gives the inverse transformation.
 One can check that the given transformation is symplectic.
-In particular, in $(x,y)$ coordinates we have the standard Poisson bracket
+In particular, in

 PBxy[F_, G_] := Sum[